patrickpr/trapdirector/docs/30-install-auto.md

 * You must have root access on the Icinga server
 * Icinga, IcingaWeb2, trap receiver (snmptrapd) must be on the server
-* mysql database only for now, but can be on remote server
+* mysql and postgreSQL database - can be on remote server
 * Server with systemctl (CentOS and RH 7 ...)